 Mission and Guiding Principles of the Society 2018

 Hornby Island and specifically Tribune Bay Provincial Park, is an ideal location for an outdoor education facility offering four season experiential and team-building outdoor programs.
 Hornby Island has a moderate coastal climate, wide variety of marine and land-based natural history sites and evidence of ancient human social interaction.
 Tribune Bay Provincial Park has 200 acres of first and second growth forest, open meadow and field areas and a kilometre of sandy beach that slopes gently into Tribune Bay, allowing the tidal waters to warm significantly in the summer.

-The Centre’s mandate is to offer exceptional outdoor education (experiential, environmental and team-building) programs to youth primarily, however with our recent change in our Park-Use-Permit now allows the Centre to accommodate adult groups, corporate retreats (year-round), and family adventure camping in August.
+The Centre’s mandate is to offer exceptional outdoor education (experiential, environmental and team-building) programs to youth primarily, however, a recent change in our Park-Use Permit now allows the Centre to accommodate adult groups, corporate retreats (year-round), and family adventure camping in August.
 Almost 3000 people visit and experience the programs at the Centre annually.

 Hornby Island is located just off the east coast of Vancouver Island.
 To travel to Hornby Island by car, drivers need to take a 10 minute ferry from Buckley Bay on Vancouver Island (1 hour north of Nanaimo-15 minutes south of Courtenay) to Denman Island, drive across Denman Island (10 km) and then take a second ferry to Hornby Island.
 The Centre is 10 km from the Hornby Island ferry landing (The Centre is at the second right entrance after turning left at the 4-way stop).